Via Francigena south

 Across the Alps into the Aosta Valley

-The Via Francigena follows in the footsteps of Archbishop Sigerich, who took on the march from Canterbury to Rome on foot several times.
+The Via Francigena follows the footsteps of Archbishop Sigerich, who undertook the march from Canterbury to Rome several times by foot.
 The most arduous stages took him across the Alps.
-Mule tracks wind their way up into the mountains from Martigny leading to the Grand St-Bernard Pass on the Italian border.
-The descent into the wildly romantic valley follows in the footsteps of the Romans along old irrigation channels to the well-known town Aosta.
+Mule trails wind high into the mountains after Martigny and lead you to the Great St. Bernard and the Italian border.
+The descent into the wild and romantic valley leads you in the footsteps of the Romans along old irrigation channels to the famous town of Aosta.